MQTT is the backbone protocol for IoT communication — lightweight, pub/sub, and designed for unreliable networks.

 Conclusion

 EMQX is a production-grade MQTT broker that is surprisingly easy to run with Docker.
 It is a solid foundation for any IoT project — from a single-node home lab setup all the way to a multi-node cluster as your device count grows.
+Combine it with ESPHome for MQTT-publishing sensors, eKuiper for SQL-based stream processing on top of MQTT topics, and Home Assistant as your automation layer.
+New to Docker?
+Start with the containers primer.

 Comments